TheGostKasper/up-running-react/README.md

 - Fetch one User => "https://randomuser.me/api/"

+# using freetogame public API to list and diplay
+[It might cause a core error] =>  use cores changer ext for chroume to solve this issue
 - List Games => "https://www.freetogame.com/api/games"
 - Fetch oneGame and display its data => "https://www.freetogame.com/api/game?id=''"